opensearch-project/performance-analyzer/README.md

 Please refer to the [technical documentation](https://opensearch.org/docs/monitoring-plugins/pa/index/) for detailed information on installing and configuring Performance Analyzer.

+The [Architecture](docs/READER.md) document provides a high-level overview of the Performance Analyzer architecture.

+You can find a high-level overview of the project file structure [here](docs/OVERVIEW.md).

 ## Contributing

 See [developer guide](DEVELOPER_GUIDE.md) and [how to contribute to this project](CONTRIBUTING.md).